 Is PhotoScape Safe to Download?

 Some users have reported that Windows Defender flags PhotoScape as a “potentially unwanted app.”
 However, this is often a false positive.
-If you download PhotoScape from its official website or the Microsoft Store, it is generally considered safe.
+If you download PhotoScape from its official website, this mirror, or the Microsoft Store, it is generally considered safe.
 Here’s a discussion on its safety.

 PhotoScape Features: What Can It Do?